MarkkBarrett/HandbookCA/HandbookVSCode/Content/Maintainable-Code.md

 ## Do’s
 - Use clear, readable code
 - Create shorter, more specific functions
+- Reuse code with functions

 ## Dont’s
 - Avoid inconsistent attribute names
 - Write one giant function
+- Copy and paste the same logic

 ## Full Guidelines for Best Practices